Save My Darling:

-The desperate cry of “Save my darling, save my darling!” echoed around Clapham Common at around eleven o’clock on the night of the 4th of May 1871.
+The desperate cry of ‘Save my darling, save my darling!’ echoed around Clapham Common at around eleven o’clock on the night of 4 May 1871.
 Edward Hanniford, native of Devon and local fishmonger, rushed from his shop on the Polygon towards the cry.
 Police Constable Reasy, who was on his beat, also hurried towards the commotion.
 Both men saw the strange sight of a couple struggling to stay afloat in the water.
 The woman was shouting for help.

-Distraught, James and Emma entered into a rather morbid folie à deux, and decided that if they could not be together in life then they would die together, which would serve their families right.
+James and Emma were distraught and they entered into a rather morbid folie à deux, deciding that if they could not be together in life then they would die together, which would serve their families right.
 It all sounds somewhat melodramatic, given that they were both old enough to marry without parental consent.
 But who has ever truly understood the workings of the human heart?

-Preparing for the end Emma wrote her father a letter, which was posted on Thursday the 4th of May:
+Preparing for the end, Emma wrote her father a letter, which was posted on Thursday 4 May: